fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 Below that are where the addresses are applied to the structures that provide an easier interface.
 We can remove the PIOD, PIOE, and PIOF structures.
-We can leave the rest because they do exist and are used in the soc.c file.
+We will leave the rest because they do exist and are used in the soc.c file.

 ## soc_registers\.h

-This file is a bunch of structures that make it easier and more organized when working with the SOC registers.
-I went through each of these and verified their offsets being correct.
+This file contains a bunch of structures that make it easier and more organized when working with the SOC registers.
+I went through each of these and verified that their offsets are correct.
 I suggest you do the same.
 We have already glanced at the chapter and table for all the registers listed in the "soc\_registers.h" file.

 # Known Unknowns in the Board Kconfig File